kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     // +kubebuilder:validation:Required
     Action AuthorizationPolicyAction `json:"action"`

-    // TCPRules defines the list of matching criteria.
-A request is considered to
+    // Rules defines the list of authorization rules.
-    // match the policy if it matches any of the rules.
+    // A request matches the policy if it matches any of these rules.
     // +optional
-    TCPRules []AuthorizationTCPRule `json:"tcpRules,omitempty"`
+    Rules []AuthorizationRule `json:"rules,omitempty"`
 }

-// AuthorizationTCPRule defines a set of criteria for matching a TCP request.
+// AuthorizationRule defines a single authorization rule.
-// A request must match all specified criteria. type AuthorizationTCPRule struct {
+// A request matches the rule if it matches ALL fields specified. type AuthorizationRule struct {
-    // Sources specifies a list of identities that are matched by this rule.
+    // AuthorizationSource specifies who is making the request.
-    // If this field is empty, this rule matches all sources.
+    // If omitted, matches any source.
-    // A request matches if its identity is present in this list.
     // +optional
-    Sources []AuthorizationSource `json:"sources,omitempty"`

-    // Attributes specifies a list of properties that are matched by this rule.
+    AuthorizationSource *AuthorizationSource `json:"authorizationSource,omitempty"`

+    // TCPAttributes specifies TCP-level matching criteria.
-    // If this field is empty, this rule matches all attributes.
+    // If omitted, matches any TCP traffic.
-    // A request matches if its attributes are present in this list.
-    //
     // +optional
-    Attributes []AuthorizationTCPAttributes `json:"attributes,omitempty"`
+    TCPAttributes *AuthorizationTCPAttributes `json:"tcpAttributes,omitempty"`

+    // FOR FUTURE ENHANCEMENT!

+    // HTTPAttributes specifies HTTP-level matching criteria.
+    // If omitted, matches any HTTP traffic.
+    // +optional
+    HTTPAttributes *AuthorizationHTTPAttributes `json:"httpAttributes,omitempty"`
 }

 // AuthorizationSource specifies the source of a request.
+//
-// Only one of its fields may be set.
+// At least one field may be set.
+If multiple fields are set,
-// +kubebuilder:validation:XValidation:rule="(size(self.identities) > 0 ?
-1 : 0) + (size(self.serviceAccounts) > 0 ?
-1 : 0) + (size(self.namespaces) > 0 ?
-1 : 0) == 1",message="Exactly one of identities, serviceAccounts, or namespaces must be specified."
+// a request matches this AuthorizationSource if it matches
+// **any** of the specified criteria (logical OR across fields).
+//
+// For example, if both `Identities` and `Namespaces` are provided,
+// the rule matches a request if either:
+// - the request's identity is in `Identities`
+// - OR the request originates from one of the `Namespaces`.
+//
+// Each list within the fields (e.g. `Identities`) is itself an OR list.
+//
+// If this struct is omitted in a rule, it matches any source.
+//
+// NOTE: In the future, if there’s a need to express more complex
+// logical conditions (e.g. requiring a request to match multiple
+// criteria simultaneously—logical AND), we may evolve this API
-type AuthorizationSource struct {
+// to support richer match expressions or logical operators. type AuthorizationSource struct {

     // Identities specifies a list of identities that are matched by this rule.